CoCorooxin/MWE-classifier/README.md

 pip install -r requirements.txt
 ```

-​    You can download the pretrained w2v into the working directory from here: https://fauconnier.github.io/, or simply set pretrained to False, asking the model to train from scrach the word embedding.
+​    You can download the pretrained w2v into the working directory from here: https://fauconnier.github.io/, or simply set pretrained to False, asking the model to train the word embedding from scrach .

   To train a MLP model

 ```
-python ml[_classifier.py mlp.yaml
+python mlp_classifier.py mlp.yaml
 ```

 ​     To train a RNN model: